bajwan/263/sorting/PITCHME.md

 ---
 We view a sorted array as an array that doesn't have any inversions.
 Swapping two elements that are out of place in an array gets rid of one inversion.

-So if we must go through an *n* elements in list and perform *i* inversions, we would end up with a runtime of O(n+i).
+So if we must go through *n* elements in a list and perform *i* inversions, we would end up with a runtime of O(n+i).
 ---
 Let's consider Insertion Sort.